 Every train station has either an elevator or a step-free entrance.
 If you’re using the regional rail, including to and from Copenhagen Airport, you may require assistance boarding and disembarking.
 The DSB Handicap Service may provide for such help.

 Norway is known for its beautiful fjords, towering mountains, and glaciers, but it is also quite accessible.
-The government has made significant efforts in the last 10 years to accommodate inhabitants and tourists with all sorts of special requirements, and as a consequence, both transportation and hospitality industries are among the most accessible in Europe.
+The government has made significant efforts in the last ten years to accommodate inhabitants and tourists with all sorts of special requirements, and as a consequence, both transportation and hospitality industries are among the most accessible in Europe.

 The biggest tourist attractions in Oslo, including National Gallery Museum, Frogner Park, and Oslo Opera House, are wheelchair-friendly.
 Though not all cafés and stores are wheelchair-friendly, the locals are always willing to help if you need it, and most attractions are either constructed to be accessible or would gladly accommodate you in any manner.
-Visit the Nobel Peace Center or Edvard Munch museum without being worried about your special conditions.

 If you’re traveling in Norway, the airline can assist you in reserving seats with sufficient legroom, and ground employees can assist you in getting on and off flights.
 Most airports in Norway can be reached by bus or cab, and some even have train links.
 Almost all airport buses have lifts or ramps and are handicap accessible.

-When it comes to wheelchair-accessible travel, not every location is the same.
+When it comes to wheelchair accessible travel, not every location is the same.
 However, in recent years, certain cities throughout the world have taken steps to become more accessible, from sliced cobbles to smoother roadways to aided bathing services on public beaches.
 Travel is one of the newest frontiers in the accessibility movement, with more places becoming wheelchair accessible each year!
 The Scandinavian region is one of the top destinations when it comes to traveling with special needs.
 Explore the options and start planning your journey now!